-- If the parties have not previously agreed on the place of arbitration, the place of arbitration shall be determined by the arbitral tribunal having regard to the circumstances of the case.
-The award shall be deemed to have been made at the place of arbitration. - 2 The arbitral tribunal may meet at any location it considers appropriate for deliberations.
+- If the parties have not previously agreed on the juridical seat of arbitration, the juridical seat of arbitration shall be determined by the arbitral tribunal having regard to the circumstances of the case.
+The award shall be deemed to have been made at the juridical seat of arbitration. - 2 The arbitral tribunal may meet in person at any location it considers appropriate for deliberations or it may meet remotely.
 Unless otherwise agreed by the parties, the arbitral tribunal may also meet at any location it considers appropriate for any other purpose, including hearings.
+Where the arbitral tribunal directs that a remote hearing be held in terms of these Rules that hearing shall be deemed to be held at the juridical seat of arbitration.

-19. Language
+20. Language

-- Subject to any prior agreement by the parties on the issue, the arbitral tribunal shall, promptly after its appointment, determine the language or languages to be used in the proceedings.
-This determination shall apply to the statement of claim, the statement of defence, and any further written statements and, if oral hearings take place, to the language or languages to be used in such hearings. - 2.
-The arbitral tribunal may order that any documents annexed to the statement of claim or statement of defence, and any supplementary documents or exhibits submitted in the course of the proceedings, delivered in their original language, shall be accompanied by a translation into the language or languages agreed upon by the parties or determined by the arbitral tribunal.
+Subject to any prior agreement by the parties on the issue, the arbitral tribunal shall, promptly after its appointment, determine the language or languages to be used in the proceedings.
+This determination shall apply to the statement of claim, the statement of defence, and any further written statements and, if hearings take place, to the language or languages to be used in such hearings.

+2. The arbitral tribunal may order that any documents annexed to the statement of claim or statement of defence, and any supplementary documents or exhibits submitted in the course of the proceedings, delivered in their original language, shall be accompanied by a translation into the language or languages agreed upon by the parties or determined by the arbitral tribunal.

-20. Statement of Claim
+21. Statement of Claim

 - 1. The claimant shall communicate its statement of claim in writing to the respondent and to each of the arbitrators within a period of time to be determined by the arbitral tribunal.
-The claimant may elect to treat its notice of arbitration referred to in article 3 as a statement of claim, provided that the notice of arbitration also complies with the requirements of paragraphs 2 to 4 of this article. - 2 The statement of claim shall include the following particulars: - (a) The names and contact details of the parties; - (b) A statement of the facts supporting the claim; - (c) The points at issue; - (d) The relief or remedy sought; - (e) The legal grounds supporting the claim.

-- 3. A copy of any contract or other legal instrument out of or in relation to which the dispute arises and of the arbitration agreement shall be annexed to the statement of claim. - 4.
+The claimant may elect to treat its notice of arbitration referred to in article 3 as a statement of claim, provided that the notice of arbitration also complies with the requirements of paragraphs 2 to 4 of this article. - 2.
+The statement of claim shall include the following particulars: - (a) The names and contact details of the parties; - (b) A statement of the facts supporting the claim; - (c) The points at issue; - (d) The relief or remedy sought; - (e) The legal grounds supporting the claim. - 3.
+A copy of any contract or other legal instrument out of or in relation to which the dispute arises and of the arbitration agreement shall be annexed to the statement of claim. - 4.
 The statement of claim shall be accompanied by all relevant documents relied upon by the claimant to sustain an averment in the statement of claim.

-21. Statement of Defence
+22. Statement of Defence